Ensembl/plant-scripts/demo_user_scripts/README.md

-exampleVEP.sh:## V1) Download, install and update VEP exampleVEP.sh:## V2) Unpack downloaded cache file & check SIFT support exampleVEP.sh:## V3) Call effect of variants
+exampleVEP.sh:## V1) Download, install and update VEP exampleVEP.sh:## V2) Unpack downloaded cache file & check SIFT support exampleVEP.sh:## V3) Predict effect of variants
-exampleVEP.sh:## V4) Call effect of variants for species not in Ensembl
+exampleVEP.sh:## V4) Predict effect of variants for species not in Ensembl
 ```

 A few more advanced scripts for phylogenomic studies are documented in folder [phylogenomics](../phylogenomics)